CaterinaNavarro/excel-data-extractor/README.md

 # Excel Data Reader Extractor C# .NET 6

-Nuget library specialized in process, validate and extract excel file data.
+Open Source library specialized in processing, validating and extracting data from files in Excel format.
+Supports field validations and conversion to a specific type.

 ## Documentation